coronalabs/corona-docs/markdown/guide/programming/04/index.markdown

 Let's inspect these commands in a little more detail:

-* The first line, <nobr>`local composer = require( "composer" )`</nobr>, creates a local variable called `composer`, and the `require()` command tells Corona to load all of the information about the Composer scene management library into the app.
+* The first line, <nobr>`local composer = require( "composer" )`</nobr>, creates a local variable called `composer`, and the `require()` command tells CORONA_CORE_PRODUCT to load all of the information about the Composer scene management library into the app.

 * The next command hides the status bar at the top of the device.
 Although you included this line in the previous chapter's code, it's logical to hide the status bar within `main.lua` of any <nobr>Composer-enabled</nobr> app so that it never appears in any scene.

 * Next, we set the "seed" for the <nobr>pseudo-random</nobr> number generator (recall&nbsp;that this command was included in our original&nbsp;project).
 Essentially, if you're using [math.random()][api.library.math.random] anywhere in an app, it's a good idea to call [math.randomseed()][api.library.math.randomseed] inside `main.lua` so that the seed is reset each and every time the app runs.

 * Just one more command and we're finished with `main.lua`.
 The <nobr>`composer.gotoScene( "menu" )`</nobr> command takes advantage of the first line where we loaded Composer into the app.
-By doing so, we can now use this `composer.gotoScene()` command to tell Corona to load a different scene.
+By doing so, we can now use this `composer.gotoScene()` command to tell CORONA_CORE_PRODUCT to load a different scene.
 As mentioned earlier, each of our scenes will be contained in their own Lua files: `menu.lua`, `game.lua`, and `highscores.lua`.

 <div class="code-indent">
 <div class="docs-tip-outer">